Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: RELATED WORK

-For the analysis of US imagery DL techniques have become increasingly dominant in tasks ranging from tissue segmentation and pathology detection in medical images~\cite{DBLP:journals/access/WangGMQZY21}, and image enhancement \cite{DBLP:journals/corr/abs-1710-06304}, to replacing traditional beamforming techniques with learned beamformers for faster and better image acquistion~\cite{DBLP:journals/corr/abs-1907-02994, DBLP:conf/midl/VedulaSBMZ19}.
+For the analysis of US imagery DL techniques have become increasingly dominant in tasks ranging from tissue segmentation and pathology detection~\cite{DBLP:journals/access/WangGMQZY21}, and image enhancement~\cite{DBLP:journals/corr/abs-1710-06304}, replacing traditional beamforming techniques with learned beamformers for faster and better image acquisition~\cite{DBLP:journals/corr/abs-1907-02994, DBLP:conf/midl/VedulaSBMZ19}.
 In the context of learning dynamics of human organs, US imaging with transducers placed under the jaw demonstrated reliable speech and pronunciation recreation from imaged tongue movements~\cite{bliss2018seeing, DBLP:conf/chi/KimuraKR19}.
 Vogt et al. utilized the tongue's morphological behavior to extrapolate sung pitch and phonemes~\cite{DBLP:conf/nime/VogtMAF02}.
-Another study investigated the correlation between tongue motion and the frequencies generated by clarinet playing~\cite{lulich2017relation}.
-These previous works suggest that ultrasound provides a rich source of signal describing minute muscular motion.
+Lulich et al. studied the correlation between tongue motion and the frequencies generated by clarinet playing~\cite{lulich2017relation}.
+These works suggest that US provides a rich signal source describing minute muscular motion.

-\section{Anatomical Background}
+\section{ANATOMICAL BACKGROUND}

 In this section, we provide the anatomical background required to understand the approach we take to solve our inference problem.
-Specifically, we explain (in general terms) the relation between lower-arm muscles and the state of the wrist and fingers' joints.
-The lower arm contains two main bones, the \emph{ulna} and the \emph{radius}.
+Specifically, we explain (in general terms) the relation between lower-arm muscles and the state of the wrist's and fingers' joints.
+The lower arm contains two main bones, the \emph{Ulna} and the \emph{Radius}.
 Surrounding these bones are different muscles that are responsible for the flexion, extension, and rotation of different joints in our palms (including all the fingers).
-Two annotated US images of this region are presented in Fig.~\ref{fig:us_sample}, highlighting the muscles relevant to our problem as well as different muscle states corresponding to different finger motions.
+Two annotated US images of this region are presented in Fig.~\ref{fig:us_sample_a} and Fig.~\ref{fig:us_sample_b}, highlighting the muscles relevant to our problem as well as different muscle states corresponding to different finger motions.

-We exclude the thumb from the following discussion and concentrate on the remaining four fingers (Index through Little finger).
-There are three types of joints associated with these four fingers: the metacarpophalangeal (MP) joints, the proximal interphalangeal (PIP) joints, and the distal interphalangeal (DIP) joints (Fig.~\ref{fig:conf_map}).